raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Depending on the operation, a DSO response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+Depending on the operation, a DSO response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the MESSAGE ID in the header is sufficient to identify the request in question.
 Or it may contain a single corresponding response Operation TLV, with the same DSO-TYPE as in the request message.
 The specification for each DSO type determines whether a response for that operation type